 Schram Falls for the Page Boy's Prince

-Caitlyn (Jessy Schram), an aspiring fashion designer and assistant to Abigail (Cheryl Ladd), a high-powered fashion magazine editor, finds her world turned upside down as the magazine not only runs a New Year's Eve fashion show but also a New Year's Eve ball afterwards which she must help organize.
-But on top of that it is rumoured that Prince Jeffery (Sam Page) will propose to Lady Isabelle Collins (Hayley Sales) at the ball and after seeing one of Caitlyn's designs Isabelle asks her to design a dress for her, something which puts Abigail's nose out of joint leading to her trying to sabotage Caitlyn.
+Caitlyn (Jessy Schram - The Birthday Wish) is an aspiring fashion designer and assistant to Abigail (Cheryl Ladd - Though None Go with Me), a high-powered fashion magazine editor, who finds her world turned upside down as the magazine not only runs a New Year's Eve fashion show but also a New Year's Eve ball afterwards which she must help organize.
+But on top of that it is rumoured that Prince Jeffery (Sam Page - All Things Valentine) will propose to Lady Isabelle Collins (Hayley Sales - The Perfect Bride) at the ball and after seeing one of Caitlyn's designs Isabelle asks her to design a dress for her.
+Isabelle's decision to hire Caitlyn puts Abigail's nose out of joint leading to her trying to try and sabotage Caitlyn.
 On top of that Caitlyn finds herself being charmed by a guy who she thinks is a courier by day, waiter at night and an aspiring model, initially oblivious to the fact that the guy is Prince Jeffery.

-Yes "Royal New Year's Eve" does have a pleasant side which sees Jessy Schram delivering plenty of niceness as Caitlyn who having to spend time with Prince Jeffery ends up showing him the delights of her life from coffee in a coffee shop to burgers from a street vendor rather than duck confit.
+Yes "Royal New Year's Eve" does have a pleasant side which sees Jessy Schram delivering plenty of niceness as Caitlyn, who as she spends time with Prince Jeffery ends up showing him the delights of her life from coffee in a coffee shop to burgers from a street vendor rather than duck confit.
 Of course this all plays out in an obvious manner, it is clearly obvious from the word go that the Prince does not really feel love for Lady Isabelle and is stiffer than a plank around her.
-But it is a sweet romantic drama which delivers the sort of fun you expect from a Hallmark movie with an extra layer of skulduggery thanks to the scheming Abigail.

-What this all boils down to is that "Royal New Year's Eve" is just some pleasant romantic comedy fun which has a slightly different take on the whole "commoner" falls for a royal storyline which you tend to find in made for TV movies.
+What this all boils down to is that "Royal New Year's Eve" is another pleasant romantic comedy from Hallmark which has a slightly different take on the whole "commoner" falls for a royal storyline which you tend to find in made for TV movies.